Altin Lala: Captaincy change and persistent injuries

 Ahead of the 2007–08 Bundesliga season, a new captaincy vote was held at Hannover 96 in which Lala narrowly lost to goalkeeper Robert Enke.
-Following the decision, Lala continued to serve as vice-captain, maintaining his leadership influence within the team and remaining a respected figure in the dressing room.
-He began the campaign as a regular starter, earning praise for his work rate and tactical discipline.
+Following the decision, Lala continued to serve as vice-captain and remained part of the team's leadership group.
+He began the campaign as a regular starter.
 Lala received a red card in the second match of the season against FC Bayern Munich on 27 August 2007 and later missed several games due to minor injuries, including a shin bruise sustained in September.
-Despite these setbacks, he returned to the starting lineup in October and featured regularly until the winter break, helping Hannover maintain mid-table form in the opening half of the campaign.
-Lala went on to make 28 domestic appearances as Hannover 96 finished eighth in the Bundesliga—the club’s best position since his arrival.
+He returned to the starting lineup in October and featured regularly until the winter break as Hannover maintained mid-table form during the first half of the campaign.
+Lala made 28 domestic appearances as Hannover 96 finished eighth in the Bundesliga, the club's best position since his arrival.

-During the 2008–09 Bundesliga season, Lala started the opening matches but gradually lost his regular place as Hannover struggled for consistency.
+During the 2008–09 Bundesliga season, Lala started the opening matches but gradually lost his regular place as Hannover went through an inconsistent period.
 He sustained a back injury in the autumn that sidelined him for several months.
 By early 2009, Lala was working toward full fitness and made several appearances for Hannover 96 II in the Regionalliga Nord, scoring once against Altona 93 on 28 February 2009.
 After nearly 100 days out, he returned to the first-team squad in March 2009, shortly after Albanian media reported his recovery.
-In April 2009, Hannover offered Lala a new two-year contract extension, which included a salary reduction in line with the club’s wage policy for senior players.
-The decision, supported by club president Martin Kind, was generally welcomed by fans and teammates.
+In April 2009, Hannover offered Lala a new two-year contract extension, which included a salary adjustment in line with the club's policy for senior players.
+The decision was supported by club president Martin Kind.
 Lala made three substitute appearances during the remainder of the campaign, finishing the season with 12 Bundesliga matches as Hannover placed 11th.

 At the start of the 2009–10 Bundesliga season, Lala was still recovering from a persistent back injury that had sidelined him since April 2009.
 He returned to competitive action in early February 2010, starting four consecutive league matches before sustaining a leg injury that required surgery and ruled him out for the remainder of the campaign.
-Hannover 96 endured a difficult season, further impacted by the tragic death of captain Robert Enke in November 2009, and ultimately finished 15th, narrowly avoiding relegation.
+Hannover 96 experienced a difficult season, further impacted by the death of captain Robert Enke in November 2009, and ultimately finished 15th, narrowly avoiding relegation.